atomatichq/ourbot/README.md

 ```
 ## Tags

-Bot can record channel specified in `config.json` and record into specified Google Spreadsheet, Gist
+Bot can listen to a predefined channels, configured in `config.json`

 To get url for todos and links:
 ```